Your 20’s are an important age.

 18) High school is not the best time of your life, neither is college.
 Unless you design it that way.

 It’s like streering a ship.
-Sure the wind can just take you whereever if you let it (normally into a rock formation), but if you take control of your ship there is no stopping you.
-Want a great life?
-Work at building one.
+Sure the wind can just take you where ever if you let it – and that’s normally into a rock formation, but if you take control of your ship and start doing the steering yourself there’s not telling what adventure you may find.

 19) Get married, have kids when you’re older, if you want.

-Yes there are exceptions like Mormons or those Hanson brothers who have 10 kids each.
-But for a 19 year old man don’t even worry about getting married and having kids.
+Yes there are exceptions but for a 19 year old man don’t even worry about getting married and having kids.
 Look, it’s good to be married and it’s good to have kids.
 I see the joy and happiness it brings my 2 brothers.

 It’s a wonderful way to live your life as you get older but don’t rush.
 If you’re a man, good news.
 You have plenty of time.
 You can still date very attractive 20 somethings when you’re in your 30’s if you take care of yourself.
 You should be a man at this point, in great shape, making good money.
 You’re in your prime in your 30’s.